-The Executive and Authority have and will continue to put forward the need to challenge spending, deliver sustainability savings and look for opportunities to achieve the same outcomes for less through innovation or new ways of working.
+Regular Financial performance reports will continue to be submitted to relevant Authority meetings in 2023/24 and management will ensure, through robust financial monitoring that any adverse financial issues will be identified and managed appropriately.
+The Executive and the Authority have and will continue to put forward the need to challenge spending, deliver sustainable savings and look for opportunities to achieve the same outcomes for less through innovation or new ways of working.
 Equally there is a commitment to sensibly look for investment opportunities that will enable the service to more effectively deliver its service improvement and annual planning priorities.
-Despite the financial challenges ahead, we will continue to use our available resources to deliver our key objectives set out in our CRMP.
-As such, we will target funding in the areas of greatest risk and will continue to respond effectively to emergencies when needed.